Skip to content

 S3 Compatible

 Unlike for AWS, we do not need any special trust-setup for vended credentials / STS with most S3 compatible solutions like Minio.
 Instead, we just need a bucket and an access key / secret key combination that is able to read and write from it.
-If sts-role-arn is provided, it is ignored.
+If sts-role-arn is provided, it will be sent as part of the request to the STS service.
+Keep in mind that the specific S3 compatible solution may ignore the parameter.
+Conversely, if sts-role-arn is not specified, the request to the STS service will not contain it.
 Make sure to select flavor to have the value s3-compat!
 This setting should work for most self-hosted S3 solutions.

 An warehouse create call could look like this: